shifin365/stimesERP-Trading-Docs/Doc/en/Purchase/Purchase.md

 Allocate additional costs to goods received to reflect accurate landed costs.

 #### [Purchase Return to Supplier](<purchase_return_to_supplier.md>)
-Process and track the return of goods to suppliers efficiently.
+Process and track the return of goods to suppliers.

-<h3>Reports</h3>
+---

+### **Reports**

-The Purchase Module includes comprehensive reporting tools to analyze procurement data:
+The Purchase Module includes detailed reporting tools for procurement analysis:

 #### [Purchase Analytics](<purchase_analytics.md>)
 Visualize trends and performance in purchasing activities.